 During the day we enjoyed a range of World Book Day activities including a whole school assembly, a live lesson from Puffin Authors and Illustrators, we made book marks and we also had great fun doing a whole school book scavenger hunt.

 We have been trying out a Kids workout with Joe Wicks.
 Our aim is to start doing this every day to keep us fit and healthy.

 Take a look at the 'Waberthwaite as a Church School' section of the website, under the 'About Us' tab, to see what we have been up to for Shrove Tuesday and Ash Wednesday - we have been very busy!

 Art & Crafts

 As a reward for achieving 4000 points on Dojo, class 2 had their ‘Art & Crafts’ morning.
 We chose our favourite Ancient Greek mythical creature and had a choice of a wide range of different art materials, such as paint, oil pastels and collaging using tissue paper or newspaper.
-The end results look fantastic and we are looking forward to putting them up as part of our ‘Greek Myths and Legends’ display in class!
+The end results look fantastic and we are looking forward to adding character descriptions to our ‘Greek Myths and Legends’ display in class...

 As a reward for achieving another milestone (5000 points) with our class Dojo points we all took part in a STEM challenge.
 Each group had identical resources to engineer the tallest tower.
 It was quite the challenge and we were continuously having to evaluate our methods and adapt these!
 The tallest tower was whopping 138cm – we think we can beat this when we are given this challenge again as we have thought of better ways to make our towers stronger and more stable!